See index to all the chapters for Putting Out the Planetary Fire

 Many rural residents balk at such development in their communities when the electricity will be largely used for residents in large urban areas.
 And many agree that the first priority for siting should be on former brownfields (old factory and business sites) and on existing buildings and parking lots.

 Many farmers, hard pressed to make a living, support solar farms to supplement their income.
 Solar farms can still be used to farm crops and graze livestock.
-Studies have shown that it is beneficial to co-locate croplands and solar farms in a practice known as “agrovoltaics.”
+Studies have shown that it is beneficial to co-locate croplands and solar farms in what are known as “agrovoltaics.”
 A farmer can easily revert their land to solely agricultural use if they decide to.
 Land not used for crops while a solar farm may even “maintain soil quality and contribute to the biodiversity of the land.”

 Solar energy can cut a farm’s electricity and heating bills, meeting the farm’s own energy needs.
-Solar heat collectors can dry crops and warm homes, livestock buildings, and greenhouses.
+Solar heat collectors can dry harvested crops and warm homes, livestock buildings, and greenhouses.
 Solar water heaters can also provide hot water for dairy operations, pen cleaning, and homes.

 One of the reasons to favor public ownership of energy is to give the public more control over siting issues.
 At a minimum, local governments should be proactive in engaging local residents to determine the best places to site solar and wind farms in their communities, rather than waiting for a private developer to select sites.